New England Patriots

 Jets CB Darrelle Revis vs. Patriots WR Wes Welker

--- In the past, Revis only has covered slot receiver Welker
+-- In past years, Revis only covered slot receiver Welker occasionally,

 Patriots - Jets: Game Plans & Matchups

 Gronk Highlights | Every Week Six CatchNew England Patriots tight end Rob Gronkowski had seven receptions for a career-high 162 yards and one touchdown in the Patriots 35-17 victory over the Cincinnati Bengals in Week 6…

 LOCKED ON PATRIOTS- 10/17/16Chris Simoneau of Patriots Insider discusses yesterdays game and catches you up on Patriots news, including big news regarding their upcoming opponent.

 LOCKED ON PATRIOTS- 10/16/16-Who Wins Sunday?Chris Simoneau runs through the inactives for both teams, what effect they'll have, and predicts the final score.
 Check it out!

 LOCKED ON PATRIOTS- 10/14/16Chris Simoneau discusses the 2016 Cincinnati Bengals and their offensive and defensive issues.